noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam-policy-ref.md

 ## policy syntax

+- version: seems to always be `2012-10-17`
-- its all about the statement array
+- statement
-  - each element contains atleast the following
   - effect: allow/deny
   - action: the aws service and a potentially a filtered set of api calls that are allowed/denied
     - `serviceName:*` this specifies all actions (api calls) for this service
     - `serviceName:*blah` anything ending in blah
   - resource: ARN denoting resource(s) this policy covers
     - `resource: "*"` indicates all resources for this service
-  - and potentially contains these elements
   - Principal
   - conditions: conditions that control when a policy is in effect
+    - compare keys in the request context to the key-values in the policy
+    - service specific: prefixed with the service id, e.g. `ec2:InstanceType`
-      - apply the permission if all are met
+    - global: are not prefixed ;)~ and apply generally across all services
   - sid: description of the permission
-- version: seems to always be `2012-10-17`

 ## examples